nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC10 - Add event**
+**Use case: UC10 - Add employee's leave**
 **MSS:**
-1. User request to add event with corresponding event title description and date
+1. User inputs command to add leave for a employee with a specific eid on a specific day.
-2. SudoHR adds event.
+2. SudoHR informs user that employee's leave has been successfully added.

-3. Use case ends.
+Use case ends.

 **Extensions**

 * 1a.
-The given argument has invalid fields.
+The given command has invalid inputs

    * 1a1.
 SudoHR shows an error message.

      Use case resumes at step 1.

 * 1b.
-The given argument has missing fields.
+The given command has missing inputs.

     * 1b1.
 SudoHR shows an error message.

       Use case resumes at step 1.

+* 1c.
+The employee has already taken leave on the date specified
+    * 1c1.
+SudoHR shows an error message.

+      Use case resumes at step 1

+* 1d.
+There is no employee with the eid given as input.
+    * 1d1.
+SudoHR shows an error message.

+      Use case resumes at step 1

-**Use case: UC11 - Delete event**
+**Use case: UC10 - Add employee's leave in range** **MSS:**
-**MSS:**
-1. User request to __list events(UC6)__
+1. User inputs a command that adds leaves for a employee with a specific eid from a start date till end date inclusive.
-2. SudoHR shows all events
+2. SudoHR informs user that all the employee's leaves has been successfully added.

-3. User requests to delete event from SudoHR
-4. SudoHR deletes event.
-5. Use case ends.
+Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
+* 1a.
+The given command has invalid inputs

-    * 3a1.
+   * 1a1.
 SudoHR shows an error message.

+     Use case resumes at step 1.

+* 1b.
+The given command has missing inputs.

+    * 1b1.
+SudoHR shows an error message.

+      Use case resumes at step 1.

+* 1c.
+The employee has already taken leave on any of the dates in the range of the dates.
+    * 1c1.
+SudoHR shows an error message.

+      Use case resumes at step 1

+* 1d.
+The end date is more than 6 days away from the start date.
+    * 1d1.
+SudoHR shows an error message.

+* 1e.
+There is no employee with the eid given as input.
+    * 1e1.
+SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1

-**Use case: UC12 - Update event**
+**Use case: UC11 - Delete employee's leave**
 **MSS:**
-1. User requests to __list events(UC6)__
-2. SudoHR shows all events and their details
+UPDATE UC to include list employees leave
-3. User requests to update event details on SudoHR
+1. User requests to delete leave from SudoHR for the employee on a specific day.
-4. SudoHR update event.
+2. SudoHR informs user that employee's leave has been successfully deleted.
-5. Use case ends.
+3. Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
+* 1a.
+The given command has invalid inputs.

     * 3a1.
 SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

-* 3b.
-The given argument is empty.
+* 1b.
+The given command has missing inputs.
     * 3b1.
 SudoHR shows an error message.

+      Use case resumes at step 3.

+* 1c.
+The employee has not taken leave on the specific day
+    * 3c1.
+SudoHR shows an error message.

+      Use case resumes at step 3

+* 1d.
+There is no employee with the eid given as input.
+    * 1d1.
+SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1

-**Use case: UC13 - List event**
+**Use case: UC13 - List leaves**
 **MSS:**
-1. User requests SudoHR to list all events
+1. User requests SudoHR to list all days where any employee has taken leave
-2. SudoHR shows all events and their details

-**Use case: UC14 - Add employee to event**
-**MSS:**
-1. User requests to __list events(UC6)__
-2. SudoHR shows all events and their details
+2. SudoHR shows all leaves

+**Use case: UC15 - List employees on leave on a specific day** **MSS:**
-3. User requests to list employees
+1. User requests to see all employees taking leave on a specific day.
-4. SudoHR shows all employees and their details
+2. SudoHR shows all employees taking leave on a specific day.
-5. User requests to add employee to event on SudoHR
-6. SudoHR adds employee to event.
-7. Use case ends.
+3. Use case ends.

 **Extensions**

-* 2a.
-The event list is empty.

-  Use case ends.

-* 4a.
-The employee list is empty.

-  Use case ends.

-* 5a.
-The given Employeeindex is invalid.
+* 1a.
+The given command has invalid inputs.

-    * 5a1.
+    * 1a1.
 SudoHR shows an error message.

-      Use case resumes at step 4.
+      Use case resumes at step 3.

-* 5b.
-The given Eventindex is invalid.
+* 1b.
+The given command has missing inputs.

-    * 5b1.
+    * 1b1.
 SudoHR shows an error message.

-      Use case resumes at step 4.
+      Use case resumes at step 3.

-**Use case: UC15 - List employees in an event** **MSS:**
+**Use case: UC15 - List leaves taken by an employee** **MSS:**
-1. User requests to __list events(UC6)__
-2. SudoHR shows all events and their details
-3. User requests to __list employees in a event(UC8)__
+1. User requests to see all the leaves taken by a employee with a specific eid.
-4. SudoHR shows all employees added to an event and their details
+2. SudoHR shows all employees taking leave on a specific day.
-5. Use case ends.
+3. Use case ends.

 **Extensions**

-* 2a.
-The event list is empty.

-  Use case ends.

-* 3a.
-The given Index is invalid.
+* 1a.
+The given command has invalid inputs.

-    * 3a1.
+    * 1a1.
 SudoHR shows an error message.

-      Use case resumes at step 4.
+      Use case resumes at step 1.

-**Use case: UC16 - Delete employee from event** **MSS:**
-1. User requests to __list events(UC6)__
-2. SudoHR shows all events and their details
-3. User requests to __list employees in a event(UC8)__
-4. SudoHR shows all employees added to an event and their details
-5. User requests to delete employee to event on SudoHR
-6. SudoHR delete employee from event.
-7. Use case ends.

-**Extensions**

-* 2a.
-The event list is empty.

-  Use case ends.

-* 4a.
-The employee list is empty.

-  Use case ends.

-* 5a.
-The given Employeeindex is invalid.
+* 1b.
+The given command has missing inputs.

-    * 5a1.
+    * 1b1.
 SudoHR shows an error message.

-      Use case resumes at step 4.
+      Use case resumes at step 1.

-* 5b.
-The given Eventindex is invalid.
+* 1c.
+There is no employee with the eid given as input.

-    * 5b1.
+    * 1d1.
 SudoHR shows an error message.

-      Use case resumes at step 4.
+      Use case resumes at step 1

 *{More to be added}*

+Add employee's leave
+Add employee's leave in range
+Delete employee's leave
+List leaves
+List employee on leave on a specific day
+List leaves taken by an employee

 ### 6.4.
 Non-Functional Requirements